TritonDataCenter/sdc-amon/docs/index.md

 Public endpoints of the Amon Master API are under a "/pub" prefix to facilitate proxying to Cloud API.
-For example, the set of open alarms for an account is:
+For example, the set of open alarms for an user is:

-    GET  /pub/:login/alarms          # Amon Master API
+    GET  /pub/:user/alarms           # Amon Master API
     GET  /:login/alarms              # Cloud API

+Where ":user" is typically a user UUID.
+However, for convenience in development, ":user" may also be a user's login string.

-Warning: Amon does no authorization (or authentication).
-That's up to Cloud API.
+**Warning: Amon does no authorization (or authentication).
+That's up to Cloud API.**

 ### Error Responses